smithy-lang/smithy/docs/source/guides/converting-to-openapi.rst

 Introduction
 ------------

-OpenAPI is a standard for describing REST APIs.
-While Smithy has it's own interface definition language that's completely independent of OpenAPI, there are many use cases for authoring API models in Smithy and converting them to OpenAPI using both ad-hoc and automated workflows.
+OpenAPI is a standard for describing RESTful APIs.
+While Smithy has it's own interface definition language that's completely independent of OpenAPI, there are use cases for authoring API models in Smithy and converting them to OpenAPI using both ad-hoc and automated workflows.
 For example, integration with `Amazon API Gateway`_, access to OpenAPI tools like SwaggerUI, or access to OpenAPI client and server code generators when